valtimo-platform/valtimo-documentation/valtimo-implementation/process-blueprints.md

 * `build.gradle` or `pom.xml`.
 This only includes the dependencies required by the process blueprint.
 These should be merged with the `build.gradle` or `pom.xml` you already have.

 Almost all files in `frontend` can be copied into the front-end of an implementation project.
-The exceptions is:
+The exceptions are:
-*`package.json` .
+*`package.json`.
 This only includes the dependencies required by the process blueprint.
-These shhould be merged with the `package.json` you already have.
+These should be merged with the `package.json` you already have.

 ### Configuring and customizing the process blueprint